coreos/fedora-coreos-pipeline/HACKING.md

 automatically instantiate Jenkins with default parameters when creating the Jenkins pipeline).

-### Create the buildconfigs from the template
+### Create the pipeline from the template

+If working on the production pipeline, or you're not planning any modifications, you may simply do:

 ```
-$ oc new-app --file=manifests/bc.yaml
+$ oc new-app --file=manifests/pipeline.yaml
 ```

-If working on a private branch, you may override the `REPO_URL` and `REPO_REF` parameters:
+If working on your own repo, you will want to override the `REPO_URL` and `REPO_REF` parameters:

 ```
-$ oc new-app --file=manifests/bc.yaml \
+$ oc new-app --file=manifests/pipeline.yaml \
   --param=REPO_URL=https://github.com/jlebon/fedora-coreos-ci \
   --param=REPO_REF=my-feature-branch
 ```

-Right now this template creates five objects:
+This template creates:

 1. the Jenkins master imagestream,
 2. the Jenkins slave imagestream,
 3. the coreos-assembler imagestream,
-4. the PVC, and
+4. the `PersistentVolumeClaim` in which we'll cache and compose, and
 5. the Jenkins pipeline build.

 We can now start a build of the Jenkins master: